dell/csm-docs/content/docs/authorization/deployment/_index.md

 ### Configuring a Dell EMC CSI Driver

-Given a setup where Kubernetes, a storage system, CSI driver(s), and the CSM for Authorization Proxy Server are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar:
+Given a setup where Kubernetes, a storage system, and the CSM for Authorization Proxy Server are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar:

 1. Create the secret token in the namespace of the driver.